Dmitry Kabalevsky: Life

 Kabalevsky was born in Saint Petersburg in 1904, but moved to Moscow at a young age.
-His father was a mathematician and encouraged him to study mathematics, but he showed a fascination for the arts from a young age.
+His father was a mathematician and encouraged him to study mathematics, but he showed a fascination for the arts.
 He studied at the Academic Music College in Moscow and graduated in 1922.
 He then continued his studies with Vasily Selivanov.
 In 1925, he then went on to study at the Moscow Conservatory where he learned composition with first Georgy Catoire, then Nikolai Myaskovsky and piano with Alexander Goldenweiser.
 By the age of 26 his list of compositions included the String Quartet, Op.
 8, Piano Concerto, Op.
 9, Eight Children's Songs, Op.
 17, and various works for solo piano.
 In 1925 he joined PROKULL (Production Collective of Student Composers), a student group affiliated with Moscow Conservatory aimed at bridging the gap between the modernism of the ACM and the utilitarian "agitprop" music of the RAPM. (add cit.)
 In 1932 he was appointed senior lecturer at the Moscow Conservatory and by 1939 was a full-time professor.
 He also worked as a music critic for the All-Union Radio and as an editor for the Sovetskaya muzïka and the publisher Muzgiz.

-Kabalevsky was a prolific composer in many ways; he wrote symphonies, concertos, operas, ballets, chamber works, songs, theatre, film scores, pieces for children and some pieces for the proletariat.
-During the 1930s he wrote music for the emerging genre of films with sound (Shostakovich and Prokofiev also wrote music for this genre), some of his music became recognized in its own right.
+Kabalevsky was a prolific composer in many musical forms; he wrote symphonies, concertos, operas, ballets, chamber works, songs, theatre, film scores, pieces for children and some pieces for the proletariat.
+During the 1930s he wrote music for the emerging genre of films with sound.
+(Shostakovich and Prokofiev also wrote music for this genre.)
+Some of his film music became recognized in its own right.
 However, his biggest contribution to the world of music-making was his consistent effort to connect children to music.
-During 1925–6 he worked as a piano teacher in a government school and was struck by the lack of proper material for children to learn music.
-He set out to write easy pieces that would allow children to conquer technical difficulties and at the same time begin to form their taste.
+During 1925–1926 he worked as a piano teacher in a government school and was struck by the lack of proper material for helping children to learn music.
+He set out to write easy pieces that would allow children to conquer technical difficulties and to form their taste.
 His music focused on bridging the gap between children's technical skills and adult aesthetics.
 He also wrote a book on the subject, which was published in the United States in 1988 as Music and Education: A Composer Writes about Musical Education.

 He joined the Communist Party in 1940 and received the Medal of Honour from the Soviet government for his musical skill in 1941.
-In 1948, when Andrei Zhdanov declared his resolution on the directions and changes for Soviet music, Kabalevsky was originally on the list of named composers who were the most guilty of formalism, but due to his connections within official circles, his name was removed.
+In 1948, when Andrei Zhdanov issued his resolution on the directions and changes for Soviet music, Kabalevsky was originally on the list of composers who were allegedly the most guilty of "formalism", but due to his connections within official circles, Kabalevsky's name was removed.
 Another theory states that Kabalevsky's name was only on the list because of his position in the leadership of the Union of Soviet Composers.